Wake Forest University Department of Counseling

 • Review Advanced Reflecting Skills: Reflecting Meaning and Summarizing, Chapter 7

 Read Giving and Receiving Feedback, from Hutchinson, D. (2012).
-The counseling skills practice manual, available through Course Reserves, located in your Canvas menu.
+The counseling skills practice manual, available through Course Reserves, accessible from the Modules section.

 Read Douglas, F. (2022).
 Cultivating Empathy: Do We Really Know How Our Clients Feel?
 (PDF) Psychotherapy Networker, 46(4), 48-52.